Is December busy in your hair or beauty business?

 These go down a treat.
 Red carpet party glamour is always a winner with hair and makeup trends and tips.

-Better still, create a website page with the video on it, do a link post on Facebook and drive traffic to your website.
+Better still, create a website page with the video on it, do a link post on Facebook, Instagram and and drive traffic to your website.

 This brilliant video from Blue Tit salons isn’t for Christmas but I love its simplicity and it’s so easy for clients to watch and learn the technique.
 Again, it lends itself to being done well ahead of December – just add a glitzy festive backdrop.

-Build your brand profile and make friends in your community by using seasonal news snippets from local businesses on your Facebook.
+Build your brand profile and make friends in your community by using seasonal news snippets from local businesses across all your social platforms.

 Hopefully, they’ll return the compliment and talk about your hair and beauty business on their social media too.